vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-4/Usecase 4 - Inventory management and Quality Control app.md

 # Level-up CSP Technical Training – Power Platform

-# Facilitator Guide

-**Use case –Automate Inventory management and Quality control app using Power Platform**
+# Use case –Automate Inventory management and Quality control app using Power Platform

 | Description      | A hands-on experience to inspire users to use Microsoft Power Platform tools to design and implement digital systems to meet business objectives.                                                                                                   |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|